 In the second quarter, an attempted flea-flicker ended in Theismann being brought down from behind by Taylor.
 The 36-year-old quarterback’s right leg snapped during the tackle, which ultimately ended his career.
-Oddly enough, a scary injury fell on the current Redskins quarterback and draws strange comparisons to the past on the exact same day 33 years later.
+Oddly enough, a scary injury fell upon another Redskins quarterback and drew strange comparisons to the past on the exact same day 33 years later.

 On November 18, 2018, Washington Redskins quarterback Alex Smith took a shotgun snap in the third quarter, but the Houston Texans defense immediately broke through and chased him backwards.

 Just like Lawrence Taylor 33 years before, another NFL Defensive Player of the Year, Texans defensive end J.J.
-Watt, teamed up with Kareem Jackson, both of whom landed on Smith while his Alex’s leg was caught underneath.
-Smith rolled over, immediately took off his helmet, and this gruesome injury has ended his 2018 season after immediate, emergency surgery.
+Watt, teamed up with Kareem Jackson to pull Smith down while his leg was caught underneath.
+Smith rolled over, immediately took off his helmet, and this gruesome injury ended his 2018 season after immediate, emergency surgery.

-The parallels between these two injuries — they were both in their mid-30s at the time of their leg injury, both played for the Redskins, and both were injured after the league’s best defensive player brought them down on November 18 — are downright eerie.
+The parallels between these two injuries ? both were in their mid-30s, both played for the Redskins, and both were injured after the league’s best defensive player brought them down on November 18 ? are downright eerie.

 Theismann’s injury resulted in his broken leg not healing properly, which left one leg shorter than the other and forced him to retire.
-The injury changed how important the left tackle position, and the person responsible for protecting a right-handed quarterback’s “blindside,” really is in professional football.
+The injury changed how important the left tackle position and protecting a right-handed quarterback’s “blindside” really is in professional football.

-Smith’s diagnosis after breaking both his tibia and fibula in his right leg is still uncertain, but with modern medicine and treatments being far better than the past, Smith will hopefully be ready to go by the start 2019 NFL season.
+Smith’s diagnosis after breaking both his tibia and fibula in his right leg was uncertain at the time, but with modern medicine and treatments being far better than the past, it is hopeful Smith could recover in time for training camp.